 Amazon Aurora will automatically grow the size of your database volume as your database storage needs grow.
 Your volume will grow in increments of 10 GB up to a maximum of 64 TB.
 You don't need to provision excess storage for your database to handle future growth.

-Increase read throughput to support high volume application requests by creating up to 15 database read replicas.
+Increase read throughput to support high-volume application requests by creating up to 15 database read replicas.
 Amazon Aurora Replicas share the same underlying storage as the source instance, lowering costs and avoiding the need to perform writes at the replica nodes.
 This frees up more processing power to serve read requests and reduces the replica lag time – often down to single digit milliseconds.
 Aurora also provides a reader endpoint so the application can connect without having to keep track of replicas as they are added and removed.
+Aurora also supports auto-scaling, where it automatically adds and removes replicas in response to changes in performance metrics that you specify.

 High Availability and Durability